This Creamy Italian Quinoa Soup is not only amazingly delicious, but it’s also packed with protein, fiber and essential vitamins and antioxidants.

 This quinoa soup is quite thick and hearty.
 If you’d prefer a more brothy soup, use 5 cups stock instead of 4 cups.
 You can also adjust the thickness at the end of the cooking process by adding in more half and half.

-Another bonus of this quinoa soup is that it keeps well.
-You can store it in the refrigerator for up to 3 days, or freeze it for up to a month.
+- You can store this soup in the refrigerator for up to 3 days, or freeze it for up to a month.

 I like to serve this quinoa soup dished up in bowls, topped with plenty of grated parmesan cheese and with an extra sprinkle of red pepper flakes on top.